Siddhant0701/ArtiFace/README.md

 [<img src=images/results_chosen.jpg height=300>](images/results_chosen.jpg)

-You can also visualize the traininig of the test model and the final model through these gifs:
+You can also visualize the training of the test model and the final model through these gifs:

 <b>Test Model</b> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; <b>Final Model</b>